Frequently Asked Questions

 SGMA took effect on January 1, 2015.
 A GSP must be adopted by 2020 for critically over-drafted basins, and 2022 for other medium and high priority basins.
 Montecito Groundwater Basin was designated as medium priority in 2019 and has five years from that date to submit a GSP.
 SGMA provides time (20 years from the time a GSP is implemented) to take the actions necessary to achieve sustainability.
 See also the Schedules and Timelines Sections of this web site.

 There are costs to develop a GSP, and possibly, to implement the changes in water use that may be required by SGMA.
 Evaluating and providing for these costs is among of the responsibilities of the GSA.
-State grants are available and that the GSA is actively applying for the funding during the GSP development process.
+State grants are available and the GSA is actively applying for the funding during the GSP development process.
+Additional funding options, including fees, are being evaluated with the assistance of Raftelis, an independent financial consultant.